eliquious/lexer/README.md

 ## Extensibility

 Custom tokens can be added to the lexer.
-Here's how you could add severl tokens.
+Here's how you could add several tokens.

 ```
 package lexer